JerryyrreJ/subscription-management/README.md

 - Use the edit button to modify subscription details (including currency)
 - Use the delete button to remove subscriptions
 - **Sort subscriptions** using the integrated controls in the dashboard bottom-right corner
+- **Filter by category** using the category dropdown in the dashboard
 - **Switch base currency** in the dashboard to view total costs in your preferred currency
 - View total costs in monthly or yearly format with automatic currency conversion
+- **View Advanced Report** by clicking the "Advanced Report" button in the header to see comprehensive analytics
 - **Toggle dark mode** using the theme switcher in the top-right corner for optimal viewing experience

 ### Managing Categories